Maude C. Davison: Career

 After three years, on 3 February 1945, the camp was liberated and Davison was hospitalized because of her poor health.
 When the nurses arrived in the United States at the end of the month, Davison, who normally weighed 135 lbs weighed only 80 lbs.
 Her nurses credited Davison with their survival and though she was nominated for the Army Distinguished Service Medal, the War Decorations Board denied the honor, based upon a determination that she did not act independently but under the advice of the physicians and military commanders with whom she served.
 She was awarded the Legion of Merit and medically retired on 31 January 1946.
 In 1947, Davison married the Reverend Charles W. Jackson, who had served as dean of Long Beach City College.
 The two had met many years earlier when she was working at the Baptist College and she had rented a room from his family, which had immigrated to the United States, during her nursing studies in Pasadena, California.
 Jackson, a widower, had two grown sons from a prior marriage who found "Davy", as they called Davison, distant and formal.
 After her marriage, she rarely had contact with her former staff, but in 1955 she participated in a Veterans Day parade in Los Angeles, where she received a special citation of merit.

 Death and legacy

-Jackson died on 11 June 1956 at the Veterans Hospital in Long Beach, California, following a lengthy illness.
+Davidson died on 11 June 1956 at the Veterans Hospital in Long Beach, California, following a lengthy illness.
 She was buried near her mother in the Cedar Vale Cemetery, Cannington, Ontario, Canada.
 In 2001, she was posthumously recognized with the Army Distinguished Service Medal due to the efforts of the surviving "Angels" such as Brigadier General Connie L. Slewitzke, Senator Daniel Inouye, and many others.